How to Buy Discount San Francisco Zoo Tickets: 9 Ways to Save

 • Blue & Gold Fleet Bay Cruise Adventure

-Plus two of the below attractions
+Plus, two of the attractions below

 • Aquarium of the Bay